puppetlabs/puppet-vro-starter_content/README.md

 # vRealize Automation Plug-in Starter Content Pack

+> Preserving legacy content for use with pre-Puppet-Component IaaS blueprints and Event Broker Subscriptions

 ## Introduction

 This repository provides starter Puppet content for the [Puppet plug-in for vRealize Automation](https://solutionexchange.vmware.com/admin/products/133777) (vRO and vRA).
 It shows you how Puppet code is organized to make self-provisioning easy and can create 5 different machine types out of the box: